-Malta, or the “Heart of the Mediterranean”, provides stunning scenery from every angle, so it should be no surprise that its rugged coves and fossil-studded cliffs have made it a favourite filming location amongst the Hollywood elite.
+The island provides stunning scenery from every angle, with rugged coves and fossil-studded cliffs, as well as elegant architecture, making it no surprise that it is a favourite filming location amongst the Hollywood elite.

-The north allows visitors to bask in its range of shops and places to eat and drink, as well as offering Malta’s most awe-inspiring surroundings.
-In contrast, the south is the place to head if you are craving soothing respite and boasts traditional fishing villages, delicious seafood and calm beaches to coax visitors into a state of blissful repose.
+The north of the region gives visitors with limited mobility the chance to enjoy a range of shops and places to eat and drink, as well as offering some of Malta’s most awe-inspiring surroundings.
+In contrast, the south is the place to go if you are looking for some soothing respite on your wheelchair-friendly holiday.
+It boasts traditional fishing villages, delicious seafood and calm beaches.

-The cuisine in Malta is sea-based, and likely to have been fished from the Med on the very day you eat it.
-A smooth local wine will often be served with a dish of olives, while “bigilla” is a delicious broad been pate and hot “pastizzi”, a savoury ricotta-filled pastry, goes perfectly with coffee.
+The cuisine in Malta is seafood-based and likely to have been fished from the Mediterranean on the very day you eat it.
+Local dishes to try include ‘bigilla’ (a delicious broad bean pate) and hot ‘pastizzi’ (a savoury ricotta-filled pastry).

-With warm weather lasting almost the whole year round, a stunning landscape and a plethora of historical and cultural riches, it should be no surprise that the number of tourists Malta annually draws is three times the island’s population.
+With warm weather lasting almost the whole year round, a stunning landscape and a variety of historical and cultural riches, it should be no surprise that the number of tourists Malta annually draws in is three times the island’s population.

 Enquire about: Malta